 (Editor’s note: Jennifer Kathleen Gibbons is a regular contributor to the jonestown report.
+Her other article in this edition is Laura Johnston Kohl: True Survivor.
 Her complete collection of articles is here.
 The following is an excerpt of her memoir, One Summer Never Ends, One Summer Never Begins.)

 In 2014, I started researching the cold case of a 14-year-old girl who had been kidnapped, raped and murdered in Antioch, California in June of 1980.
 While I’ve investigated other cold cases as well, my interest in this one stemmed in part from the fact that she is buried near my grandparents in nearby Lafayette.

 I began by conducting Google searches on Suzie’s case.
 Except for a news item from Lodi, I couldn’t find anything else.
 So I did what I always do when I embark on a project: I bought a notebook and started to make a list of possible suspects.
 This wasn’t hard to do.